ibmtjbot/node-tjbotlib/README.md

 Please see `TJBot.prototype._createServiceAPI()` to understand what kind of credentials are required for each specific service.
 Most services expect a `username` and `password`, although some (e.g. `visual_recognition`) expect an API `key`.

+Also note that as of June 2018, several watson services are migrating from a `username` and `password` to a `iam_apikey` the which one you should use will depend on service creation date.
+In the following credentials object example note the language_translator which will be configured using the `iam_apikey` approach

 Example credentials object:

 ```